telerik/xaml-docs/controls/radspreadsheet/howto/customize-selection.md

 # Customize Selection

-RadSpreadsheet exposes several properties that allow you control the way the selection in the control is rendered.
-This article will describe the available properties and show you how to work with them.
+RadSpreadsheet exposes several properties that enable you to control the way the selection in the control is rendered.
+This article describes the available properties and shows you how to work with them.

-##

 * **SelectionStroke**: A *dependency property* of type *Brush* that gets or sets the stroke of the selection.

 * **SelectionStrokeThickness**: A *dependency property* of type *double* that gets or sets the stroke thickness of the selection.

-* **SelectionFill**: Gets or sets the fill of the selection.
-This is a *dependency property* and it is of type *Brush*.
+* **SelectionFill**: A *dependency property* of type *Brush* that gets or sets the fill of the selection.

 * **FillHandleSelectionStroke**: A *dependency property* of type *Brush* that gets or sets the fill handle selection stroke.